mrkkrp/mupdf-page/README.md

-# Script to remember page when you quite MUPDF
+# Script to remember page when you quit MUPDF

 This is a tiny shell script that allows MUPDF (semi-) automatically remember page that is opened when you close it.
 It does so by keeping directory